kwaldenphd/python-structured-data/README.md

 Q6: Describe in your own words how `csv_DictReader` interacts with structured data.

-Q7: Create a small dictionary and write it to a CSV file.
+Q7: Create a small data structure and write it to a CSV file.
 Include code + comments.

+Q8: Create a small dictionary and write it to a CSV file.
+Include code + comments.

-Q8: Navigate to an open data portal and download a `.csv` file.
+Q9: Navigate to an open data portal and download a `.csv` file.

 A few places to start:
 - [Data.gov](https://www.data.gov/)